neeraj338/kafka-protobuf-producer/README.md

 Note: _data is base64 encoded json string_

-_Make sure protifile name and message name should be same - sake os simplicity_
+_Make sure protifile name and message name should be same - sake of simplicity_

 ## Header